Oscarlind/Oscarlind.github.io/_posts/2021-09-13-Sealed-Secrets-multicluster.md

 ### Scenario 2 - Single key

 When we deploy Sealed Secrets the controller creates its own private key and associated certificate.
 However, we can add to this by giving it our own certificate/private keys.
-When the controller gets deployed it searches for a secret called sealed-secrets-key as well as secrets with the label sealedsecrets.bitnami.com/sealed-secrets-key=active.
+When the controller gets deployed it searches for a secret called **sealed-secrets-key** as well as secrets with the label **sealedsecrets.bitnami.com/sealed-secrets-key=active**.
 This or these secrets must exist in the same namespace as our controller.

 This gives us the opportunity to use the same key and certificate for several clusters.